JessicaGarson/NYU-Intro-to-Python-Summer-2018/Assignments/homework_2.md

 Write a function where a user enters a number and the function will tell them if the number is odd or even.

 ## Part 3: Sleep In Calculator
-Write a program that let's you know if you can sleep in.
+Write a function that let's you know if you can sleep in.
 If the day is a weekday, let the user know they can't sleep in and have to go to work.
 If the day is a weekend let them know they can sleep in.

 ***This assignment is due Wednesday July 11th at 6:30 PM***